BenoitZugmeyer/eslint-plugin-html/README.md

 ### History

-In `eslint-plugin-html` v1 and v2, script code were concatenated and linted in a single pass, so the scope were always shared.
+In `eslint-plugin-isml` v1 and v2, script code were concatenated and linted in a single pass, so the scope were always shared.
 This caused [some issues](MIGRATION_TO_V3.md), so in v3 all scripts were linted separately, and scopes were never shared.
 In v4, the plugin still lint scripts separately, but makes sure global variables are declared and used correctly in the non-module case.